alh104/ffref/README.md

 Alongside these files, a [database](history.db) lists their numerical results, obtained with various versions of FreeFEM.

-This project can be used as a source of working example scripts and as a non-regression testing suite.

 The objective is to gather the most meaningful reference values and error estimates for all these scripts.
 And to improve these values through mathematical and physical analysis of the simulated models.
 This is a constant work in progress so some numerical values may vary depending on the versions of the scripts (version information is stored in the database).

+This project can be used as a source of working example scripts and as a non-regression testing suite.

-Any question or comment on the [FreeFEM forum](https://community.freefem.org) or directly to @alh104 is welcome.
+Questions and comments are welcome on the [FreeFEM forum](https://community.freefem.org) or directly to @alh104.

 <!--
    - Local Variables: